QuSpin/QuSpin/README.md

 #**qspin**
-qspin is a python library which wraps Scipy, Numpy, and custom fortran libraries together to do state of the art exact diagonalization calculations on 1 dimensional spin 1/2 chains with lengths up to 32 sites.
-The interface allows the user to define any spin 1/2 Hamiltonian which can be constructed from spin operators; while also allowing the user flexibility of accessing many symmetries in 1d.
-There is also a way of specifying the time dependence of operators in the Hamiltonian as well, which can be used to solve the time dependent Schrodinger equation numerically for these systems.
-All the Hamiltonian data is stored either using Scipy's [sparse matrix](http://docs.scipy.org/doc/scipy/reference/sparse.html) library for sparse hamiltonians or dense Numpy [arrays](http://docs.scipy.org/doc/numpy/reference/index.html) which allows the user to access the powerful linear algebra tools.
+qspin is a python library which wraps Scipy, Numpy, and custom fortran libraries together to do state of the art exact diagonalization calculations on one-dimensional spin-1/2 chains with length up to 32 sites (including).
+The interface allows the user to define any Hamiltonian which can be constructed from spin-1/2 operators.
+It also gives the user the flexibility of accessing many symmetries in 1d.
+Moreover, there is a convenient built-in way to specifying the time dependence of operators in the Hamiltonian, which is interfaced with user-friendly routines to solve the time dependent Schrodinger equation numerically.
+All the Hamiltonian data is stored either using Scipy's [sparse matrix](http://docs.scipy.org/doc/scipy/reference/sparse.html) library for sparse hamiltonians or dense Numpy [arrays](http://docs.scipy.org/doc/numpy/reference/index.html) which allows the user to access any powerful Python linear algebra tools.